raydiak/Inline-Lua/README.md

 ### Inline::Lua::WrapperObj

-To ease method name conflicts, this class exposes a Lua object as a Perl object, but it does not inherit or compose anything besides Any and Mu.
+To ease method name conflicts, this class exposes a Lua object as a Raku object, but it does not inherit or compose anything besides Any and Mu.
-Invocation works as previously described under ::Table, attempting Perl methods before Lua, just with fewer attributes and methods to get in the way (meaning it lacks all other features and methods in this document).
+Invocation works as previously described under ::Table, attempting Raku methods before Lua, just with fewer attributes and methods to get in the way (meaning it lacks all other features and methods in this document).
 A ::WrapperObj can be passed back to Lua just as if the associated ::Object had been passed.